-Notes: The table reports results of a regression analysis of pay gap in the UK.
+Notes: The table reports the results of a regression analysis of the pay gap in the UK.
 The sample period is 2017-2021.
 The sample includes all UK employers with 250 or more employees.
 The dependent variables are defined in Table 1.
-Time equals to the calendar year minus 2017.
+Time equals the calendar year minus 2017.
 Size is an ordinal variable denoting the firm's number of employees category, ranging between 1 and 6.
-The regressions incorporate fixed industry effect and clusters standard errors by firm.
+The regressions incorporate fixed industry effects and cluster standard errors by firm.